Travel insurance information for staff

 - Pre-existing medical conditions coverage is for emergency and unforeseen medical conditions.
 Regular or ongoing medical treatment is not covered.
 For example, having a check up on your asthma condition is not covered, however treatment for a sudden asthma attack may be covered if it is unforeseen.
-Contact our Insurance Team to discuss your pre-existing medical condition.
+Contact our CS&C Insurance to discuss your pre-existing medical condition.

 - Travel Insurance does not cover staff aged over 85 years.
-Please contact the Insurance Team if you are over 85.
+Please contact the CS&C Insurance if you are over 85.

 - No coverage for private travel to countries rated as by DFAT as Alert Level: Do Not Travel at the time of booking.
 You should notify the Insurance team before travelling to any such rated country for university activities.

 - No coverage for high risk activities (unless this is

 agreed as being part of your official University activity).
 Examples include, but are not limited to: